Tim Burgess (politician): Early life and career

 Burgess was born to a working class, Christian family in Seattle's Capitol Hill neighborhood, the youngest of three brothers.
 He described his family as "very poor", and their home was foreclosed when Burgess was 12 years old, moving into a rented home in Eastlake.
 Burgess graduated from Lincoln High School in Wallingford in 1967 and attended classes at North Seattle Community College before transferring to the University of Washington.
 He volunteered for Republican presidential candidate Barry Goldwater during his youth, and was part of his middle school's Republican club.

 Burgess joined radio station KJR in the news department while in college, covering issues related to the Seattle Police Department, including corruption trials in county courts.
-He worked alongside future councilmember and mayor Norm Rice and covered future county councilmember Larry Gossett during his time with the local Black Panthers.
+He worked alongside future councilmember and mayor Norm Rice.
 After the election of mayor Wes Uhlman in 1970, Burgess left radio journalism and joined the Seattle Police Department as a police officer, seeking to be part of Uhlman's plans for reform.
-He dropped out of the University of Washington, eight credits short of a bachelor's degree in political science, due to a shift change.
+He dropped out of the University of Washington, 12 credits short of a bachelor's degree in political science, due to a shift change.
 Burgess patrolled in the High Point neighborhood of West Seattle for two years, in what he described as an "eye-opening" experience seeing "the effects of violence, injustice, [and] poverty".
-He moved to the police department's public relations arm in 1972, eventually serving as the press aide to Police Chief Robert Hanson from 1974 to 1978.
+He moved to the police department's public relations arm in 1974, eventually serving as the press aide to Police Chief Robert Hanson from 1974 to 1978.
 While with the police department, Burgess also served as a burglary detective.

 Burgess left the police department in 1978 for World Concern, a Seattle-based Christian humanitarian organization working on anti-poverty initiatives, to work as a communications and public relations manager.
-Burgess returned to Seattle in 1985 and started an advertising agency, Seattle, Burgess & Associates (later, The Domain Group), which he ran until selling the agency to Merkle in 2005.
+In 1985, Burgess started an advertising agency in Seattle, Burgess & Associates (later, The Domain Group), which he ran until selling the agency to Merkle in 2005.
 The company had an annual revenue of $70 million and more than 200 employees at the time of its sale.